semgrep/semgrep-docs/docs/semgrep-app/rule-board.md

     ![Screenshot of a disabled rule in a ruleset](/img/rule-board-disabled-rule.png)

 :::info
-You can only disable individual rules that are part of rulesets in your rule board.
+- You can only disable individual rules that are part of rulesets in your rule board.
+- You can also reverse the procedure described procedure to enable disabled rules in rulesets.
 :::

 ## Removing rules or rulesets